Parth0415/Parth-Note-Taker/README.md

 ## Usage

-- To start using the application make sure you deployed that application on live URL.
+- To start using the application make sure you deployed the application [Parth-Note-Taker](https://note-taker-app-by.herokuapp.com/).
 - Once you deployed the app click on "Get Started Button".
 - If you want to create a new note then click on "+" icon located on top-right side of the app.
 - Then it will allow you to edit your Note title and Note text.